How JWT Works — Complete Authentication Developer Guide (2026)

 localStorage.setItem("token", response.data.token);

-- Token is stored after successful login.
+});- Token is stored after successful login response.

 5. Sending JWT in Authorization Header